tbang618/RustGuides/Rustlings/Rustlings3.md

 return Ok( () );
 ```

-### 4. Multiple Errors as Enum
+### 4. Multiple Errors with an Enum
 What if we want to return multiple types of errors?
 The return type `Result<T, E>` only allows specifying one error type `E`.

 One solution: if we let `E` be a user-defined error `enum`, then we can return different error types as variants of that enum.

 In this exercise, we want to check if `value` passed to the function `new()` is positive, zero, or negative.

 We are also introduced to the keyword `as` being used to **cast between types**: `value as u64` where `value` is of type `i64`.
 Without going to much into details here, this only works for primitive types and pointers; `String` and `Vec` types need to use special methods `From` and `Into` (these are called *traits* and we introduce them next section).

 ### 5. Multiple Errors with Boxes/Traits
-A more general way to return multiple data types is with **Boxes** and **Traits**, Rusts's equivalent of *generic types* and *interfaces*.
+A more general way to return multiple data types is with **Boxes** and **Traits**, Rust's equivalent of *generic types* and *interfaces*.
 We'll learn more about these in depth later.

 We can represent a generic type by the syntax `Box<dyn <trait>>` meaning an object type that implements the `<trait>` interface.
 The keyword `dyn` is short for *dynamic dispatch* and indicates the following word `<trait>` refers to a *trait object* (interface).

 In this exercise, the `main()` function needs to return two possible error types: `ParseIntError` and the user-defined `CreationError`.
 Both are *propagated* with the `?` operator.
 As the hint points out, all Rust errors implement the `std::error:Error` *trait* (interface).
 So the generic error type in Rust is `Box<dyn std::error::Error>`.

+> [!Note]
-As a passing note, what the `?` operator is doing is using `std::From::from` to convert passed errors into type `Box<dyn std::error::Error>`.
+> As a passing note, what the `?` operator is doing is using `std::From::from` to convert passed errors into type `Box<dyn std::error::Error>`.

 ### 6. Mapping Errors
 Rather than further propagate an error, it may be preferred to *handle* the error within the program.
 Rust let's you *map* an error to some handling function through `map_err()`; I think of this similar to try-catch blocks in Java and C++.

-In this exercise, we need to handle two separate errors that may arise at different points in the function: attempt to parse a value as a valid integer, then attempt to return the value as a positive-integer.
+In this exercise, we need to handle two separate errors that may arise at different points in the function:
+- attempt to parse a value as a valid integer
+- then attempt to return the value as a positive-integer.

 To handle an error in this exercise, there are few possible solutions.

 First, the most straightforward is to use a match case:
 1. Change the type annotation for `x` to `Result<i62, ParseIntError>`; or remove the type annotation for implicit typing.